minetest-mods-camp/arena_lib/DOCS.md

 > Arena_lib is a library for Minetest working as a core for any arena-like minigame you have in mind

 ## 1. Arenas
 It all starts with a table called `arena_lib.mods = {}`.
-This allows `arena_lib` to be subdvided per mod.
 This table allows `arena_lib` to be subdivided per mod and it has different parameters, one being `arena_lib.mods[yourmod].arenas`.
 Here is where every new arena created gets put.
 An arena is a table having as a key an ID and as a value its parameters.
 They are:
 * `name`: (string) the name of the arena, declared when creating it
 * `sign`: (pos) the position of the sign associated with the arena.